 Excessive sweating due to heart disease requires medical attention as soon as possible.
 Some people might have had heart disease for some time without knowing it.
 If these individuals have started seeing strange sweating in recent weeks, it is a good sign that a doctor’s appointment should be very soon.

 Some reports suggest that excessive sweating can be a sign of a heart attack.

 I suggest that if excessive sweating has set in recently and you are older than 22, or you if have a child that is younger than 12, please do not wait to seek immediate attention.
 The ones that are in between that age range can have primary hyperhidrosis, which should be ruled out first by a doctor.

-A fever occurs when our body is trying to get rid of bacteria or virus.
-Fever is a natural mechanism to kill harmful bacteria and virus by heating the body.
-When the infections are taking over and our antibodies cannot deal with them anymore, our brain is triggered to send signals all over to produce heat and wipe harmful bacteria or virus out.
+A fever occurs when our body is trying to get rid of bacteria or viruses.
+Fever is a natural mechanism to kill harmful bacteria and viruses by heating the body.
+When the infections are taking over and our antibodies cannot deal with them anymore, our brain is triggered to send signals all over to produce heat and wipe harmful bacteria or viruses out.

 This natural mechanism produces sweating!
 Although sweating because of a fever is not always necessary to treat, it is always good to observe how things progress.
 If things do not change, there might be an infection that needs to be treated with antibiotics or other medications.

 Therefore, if you or any of your family members get a fever, do not try to lower the fever.
 Instead, make sure that it does not go too high, but let the body do its job in fighting harmful bacteria and virus.
 And if sweating happens because of that, know that it is another natural mechanism to keep the temperature within the normal range.